 my approach

-Many of my clients enter therapy feeling as though they’re living in only a very small corner of themselves and, overall, I think of the therapeutic process as a way to help you re-inhabit the fullness of who you are.
-I approach this work primarily through Internal Family Systems (IFS) therapy.
-IFS is an experiential approach to therapy that invites us to connect with ourselves through a lens of compassionate curiosity.
-This lens allows us to engage with and reintegrate parts of ourselves that have gotten lost or hidden because of the experiences we’ve had.
+Many of my clients enter therapy feeling as though they’re living in only a very small corner of themselves.
+In the big picture, I think of the therapeutic process as a way to help you re-inhabit the fullness of who you are.
+I approach this work primarily through Internal Family Systems (IFS) therapy and somatic IFS.

 what is ifs?